Does your child need help?

 Check out our IEP Guide for more information about Individual Education Programs.

-Read below for a description of the types of Special Education Services and Placements Offered at SFUSD.
+Read below for a description of the main types of Special Education Services and Placements Offered at SFUSD.

 Related Services provide specific and specialized instructional supports that increase access to core curriculum and grade-level peers.
 Students requiring only Related Services are assigned to the general education classroom for most of the day.
 However, Related Services may be delivered in a separate education setting per the student’s IEP.
 Related Services are: